 Solar eclipses occur when the moon comes directly between the sun and the earth.
 The name for the eclipse prayer in Islam is ‘salaatul Kusoof’.
 The applicable word for eclipse varies in the Arabic language to about six variations, all of which are found in the hadith texts of Bukhaari and Muslim; the most popular terminology according to Muslim jurists is to use the word, كسوف kusoof with respect to a solar eclipse, and the word خسوف khusoof, for a lunar eclipse.
+A lunar eclipse one one in which the moon appears darkened as it passes into the earth’s shadow.
 The most correct employment of the two terms is to use them interchangeably for both solar and lunar eclipses.
 There are no other weather related phenomena, or celestial events for which the Prophet (SAWS) has sanctioned a particularly styled prayer in congregation, besides an eclipse.
 There is no specific congregational prayer for earthquakes, tornadoes, sandstorms, rain storms, hailstorms, comets, shooting stars, solar flares, blizzards, or for any other such events besides an eclipse, hence, its significance, and the importance of making the salaatul Kusoof (eclipse prayer) in congregation.
 Making du’aa during rainfall is sunna, and there is a salat for rain (salaatul is’tisqaa) in cases of drought.
 However, these prayers are general in nature and do not follow particular performance protocols, or time requirements like salaatul Kusoof.
 Solar eclipses are a sign from Allah sub’haanahu wa ta’ala, intended to strike awe into the hearts.
 They are rare, usually occurring 2 to 3 times annually, worldwide.

 The Salaat During the Eclipse